 This permanent roofing anchor from Super Anchor Safety complies with OSHA and ANSI standards.

-Some come with one single D-Ring and can be placed on any side/place of the roof.
+Some come with one single D-Ring and can be placed on any part of the roof.

 Others come with two D-Rings, placed on both ends and they’re designed to be installed over the roof pitch.

-The design of a permanent roof anchor is usually discrete so the ring and anchor wouldn’t stand out being visible from the ground.
+The design of a permanent roof anchor is usually discrete so the ring and anchor wouldn’t stand out or be visible from the ground.

-Some people even paint them in the same color as the roof to reduce their visibility even more.
+Some people even paint them in the same color as the roof (see also ‘How To Choose Roof Color For Red Brick House‘) to reduce their visibility even more.

 A permanent anchor is designed to be placed under the shingles.

-You have to remove the old roof shingles covering the area the anchor point will go, install it into the truss and then cover the anchor (except the D-Ring) with the shingles.
+You have to remove the old roof shingles covering the area where the anchor point will be installed.
+Install it into the truss and then cover the anchor (except the D-Ring) with the shingles.

 3. Standing Seam Roof Anchor

 Standing seam roofs are extremely slippery and dangerous to walk on.
-They are also easy to get damaged.
+They are also easy to damage.

 How do you secure yourself on a standing seam roof?
-Using a fall protection system designed especially for this type of roofs.
+Using a fall protection system designed especially for this type of roof.

 WEAR A ROOF SAFETY HARNESS